DarkMio/RedditRover/docs/pages/bot_config.rst

 -------------

-Every plugin needs to have a base set of configuration (if you use the standard config options), which have to be pesent in a particular way:
+Every plugin needs to have a base set of configuration (if you use the standard config options), which have to be present in a particular way:

 .. code-block:: py